Academic Integrity

 • a full reference for the source, included on a references list at the end of your assignment of all sources used.

-Get in the habit of writing down or saving key details of a source (author, date, title, publisher or retrieval details (DOI or URL)) when you are reading and making notes.
+When you are reading and making notes, remember to write down or save key details of a source (author, date, title, publisher or retrieval details (DOI or URL).
 This will help you keep track of where you sourced the information and will also help you reference it correctly.

 This online module on academic integrity(external link) provides step-by-step guidance on the topic (You may need to log into Moodle).

-Use of AI generated content involves issues related to academic integrity.
-See this page for guidelines for referencing AI tools including ChatGPT.
+The use of AI-generated content involves issues related to academic integrity.
+See this page for guidelines for referencing AI tools, including ChatGPT.

 See also Te Pūkenga NMIT’s generative AI guidelines for ākonga [PDF, 337 KB](external link) and Kaimahi [PDF, 232 KB](external link)